Margita Figuli: Writing

 Margita Figuli is a significant representative of the Slovak school of naturalism.
 Her works started to be published in 1930 in Slovenská nedeľa (Slovak Sunday), Elán (Spirit), Slovenské pohľady (Slovak views) and other periodicals.
 Love, compassion, and current social problems were prevalent in her writing.
+A devout Christian, she wrote the biblical historical novel Babylon which portrayed the fall of the Chaldean empire to the Persians.
 Her best works were translated into German, Russian, Polish, and other languages.